tnychn/retroxios/README.md

 #### Per Request Config

-You can supply an additonal config (`AxiosRequestConfig`) for a particular request like this:
+You can supply an additional config (`AxiosRequestConfig`) for a particular request like this:

 ```typescript
 @GET("user/posts")